The Four Calls

 But the call to be saved is the most important message we will ever hear from anyone because it speaks to the condition of our souls for all eternity.
 Some have asked me why I became a preacher, what was the motivation.

-I became a Christian because I sincerely believed Romans 3:23; 6:23 that without Jesus Christ people would go to hell forever, that meant me.
+I became a Christian because I sincerely believed Romans 3:23; Romans 6:23 that without Jesus Christ people would go to hell forever, that meant me.
 I became a preacher because I believed what Paul said in Romans 1:20, ignorance is not an excuse.
 The idea that people were lost and didn't know it haunted me until I decided that someone had to call them and it might as well be me.
 For 2,000 years, and until the end of time this first call - to be saved - has first been made by the Apostles and their disciples and since then by every generation of Christians to their world.
 The call of the gospel is the first priority of the Church and the first responsibility of each individual.

 2. The Call to Sanctification